 How do I challenge a decision?

-You can ask for a review if you think the DWP has made a wrong decision about deductions from your universal credit.
-This review is called a mandatory reconsideration.
+You can ask for a mandatory reconsideration if you think the DWP has made a mistake.

 • write a message in your Universal Credit online account

-• fill in a CRMR1 mandatory reconsideration request form on GOV.UK - if you print it out, send it to the address on the top of your decision letter
+• Fill in a CRMR1 mandatory reconsideration request form on GOV.UK.
+Print and send it to the address on top of your decision letter

-• call the number on the decision letter if you’re near the deadline - you should write to the DWP after you call saying why you want a mandatory reconsideration
+2. Write to the DWP after you call to say why you want a mandatory reconsideration

 signpost iconContact details for DWP Debt Management